coursera79/getdatacourseproject/README.md

 ## Processing the data

-The run_analysis.R script included in this project produces a does the following things:

-1. If the ZIP file has not yet been downloaded to the current work directory, it downloads it from the URL mentioned before.

-2. The ZIP file is unpacked to a sub directory for processing.
+The run_analysis.R script included in this project is used to create the requested data set.
+It requires no parameters or special settings.
+It will create a directory getdata_projectfiles_UCI_HAR_dataset and download the datafile as getdata_projectfiles_UCI_HAR_dataset.zip if the file is not yet present.
+If an existing file with this name is present that file will be used instead of downloading a new one.

+After downloading the ZIP files, the following steps are taken to process the data:

-3. The full dataset actually contains two sets, a training set (called 'train') and a testing set (called 'test').
+1. The full dataset actually contains two sets, a training set (called 'train') and a testing set (called 'test').
 Both sets are divided among a number of files with names ending in _X.txt, _y.txt and _subject.txt.
 The analysis script function combines data from these different files and adds descriptive column names and factor levels.

-4. The datasets 'train' and 'test' are combined by combining the rows (both datasets have identical variables).
+2. The datasets 'train' and 'test' are combined by combining the rows (both datasets have identical variables).

-5. We then create a new tidy dataset from the data that is produced by step 4, starting by selecting the 'subject' and 'activity' columns, as well as as well as any column which contains a mean or standard deviation.
+3. We then create a new tidy dataset from the data that is produced by step 4, starting by selecting the 'subject' and 'activity' columns, as well as as well as any column which contains a mean or standard deviation.

-6. From the data set produced in step 5 we create a new data set in which the average value for each of the selected variables is contained for every combination of subject and activity that was in the data set.
+4. From the data set produced in step 5 we create a new data set in which the average value for each of the selected variables is contained for every combination of subject and activity that was in the data set.

-7. The data set produced in step 6 is put in a data frame called 'averages_per_subject_and_activity' and written to a file 'averages_per_subject_and_activity'.
+5. The data set produced in step 6 is put in a data frame called 'averages_per_subject_and_activity' and written to a file 'averages_per_subject_and_activity'.

 ## Resulting tidy data set